steropes13/project-cursor-embedded/README.md

-# IMU GESTURE RECO
+# Slideshow remote provided with TinyML \& USB HID control on Arduino Nano 33 BLE sense
-This PlatformIO project is part of the 'First Assignment' of the 'Low-Power Embedded Systems' course.
+This PlatformIO project corresponds to the final project of the 'Low-Power Embedded Systems' course.
+I  re-used the first part of the project we did with another student (see (here)[https://github.com/steropes13/EMBEDDED-GESTURE-RECO#]).
+More precisely, the part with the `ipynb` classifiction pipeline via Jupyter Notebook file and the writing of the file  `platformio.ini` and the main idea of the `main.cpp` with the diverse environments.

-In this project, we will perform gesture recognition using the IMU sensor of the Arduino Nano 33 BLE Sense.
+In this project,  I perform gesture recognition using the IMU sensor of the Arduino Nano 33 BLE Sense to use it as a slideshow remote that can be recognized by the host OS (**I tried on Mac only**) as a keyboard.
+I used here MBED library to perform the HIDmouseKeyboard recognition for a better compatibility (_ARM architecture in my case_).

+I added on my solution (see `report/`  directory) some componenent for the user feedback and direct interaction : such as a button and LED.

 The project is divided into three main parts:
 1. Collecting data from the IMU sensor;
 2. Training a Neural Network model for gesture recognition using the collected data;
 3. Implementing the trained model on the Arduino Nano 33 BLE Sense to perform real-time gesture recognition.

-So this project is focused to be the first and the third part, while the second part is performed using a Jupyter Notebook that can be runned locally or on Google Colab.
+4. Sending special keys to the host and mapping it (left/right arrow, Home)

 # Compiling the project